arkku/dotfiles/README.md

 * `T` – open tag search (if CtrlP plugin is installed)
 * `z` – open `fzf` fuzzy search for files (powered by `fd` if installed)

+#### Commands

+* `CD` – change the current window's working directory to that of the current file
+* `CD!` – change every window's working directory to that of the current file

 ### Shell

 I have switched my default shell on most computers from `bash` to `zsh`.
 Many